Door-to-door Canvassing Guide - Forming a Team

 Every team has those members who will always stay on their guard and calculate their next movements.
 Such people often do not have a well-defined position on the issue.
 Instead, they offer multiple positions and can join any candidate at any time.
 Calculating team members join canvassing teams to look for career perspectives.

 Every team will have hard-working individuals who will be always ready for any work they are assigned.
 Such team members recognize that they do not have what it takes to be a leader.
 Nevertheless, they are satisfied with the hierarchy within the group.

 In addition, there are people who joined the campaign for no apparent reason.
 Once they understand that, they will leave the campaign and stop supporting the campaign efforts.

 Volunteers do not seek financial compensation from canvassing.
 Alternatively, they want to support the candidate or the cause they believe in.
 Volunteers perhaps will have the least experience of the team members, but the most devotion.
 They will hold conversations with voters speaking from their hearts instead of blindly reciting a script written by their managers.
 Although volunteers might not be policy experts, they can achieve persuasive results through their honest and open interaction with the voters.

 Managing the Campaign

-Campaigns are often dynamic, and if the team members had not known each other before joining the team, the probably would not have time to establish strong connections during the campaign.
+Campaigns are often dynamic, and if the team members had not known each other before joining the team, they probably would not have had time to establish strong connections during the campaign.
 Accordingly, the campaign manager must provide necessary support for their team captain to prevent conflicts among the team members.
-Campaign owner or manager must maintain the balance within their teams.
+Campaign owners or managers must maintain the balance within their teams.